Written By: Eric Tollefson, RAPPNet Administrator

 In the summer of 1997, Rappahannock Network (RAPPNet) was created by Bayard L. Catron for the purpose of connecting with people interested in local land use and environmental issues.
 The initial email list included about 75 neighbors – with the core initial participant list coming from Hunt Harris, the founder and director of Ragged Mountain Resource Center.
 By the end of 1999, there were over 190 subscribers.

-I volunteer my time to administer RAPPNet and I have witnessed a wide variety of conversations while membership continues to grow in membership which is currently over 1,300 members.
+Since April 3, 2015, I have volunteered my time to administer RAPPNet and I have witnessed a wide variety of conversations.
+Membership continues to grow which is currently over 1,300 members.
 You be the judge, but, I believe Bayard Catron’s vision has come true that “people will rely on it as a neighborly party line.”